 - As a home remedy.
 Outside of baking, you can try carob as a safe and soothing digestive aid.
 At least one study has shown carob powder to be an effective treatment for acute diarrhea in children.
 Some claim that carob is also effective in easing pregnancy-induced nausea.
 Dr. Andrew Weil recommends that carob powder be mixed with applesauce (another easily digestible food) to make the remedy more palatable.

 - In dog treats.
 If you like to make your own dog treats, or feel compelled to bake your dog a birthday cake, carob is your best bet for “chocolate” flavor without theobromine, which is toxic to canines.
 Added bonus: your dog sure won’t know the difference between carob and chocolate!

-These are all solid options for putting your new can of carob powder to the test.
-Yet in my opinion, the best use for carob is not in recipes where it is asked to stand in for something else, but in those designed to showcase its unique flavor.
-Carob-based “chocolate” desserts inevitably lead to disappointment, but viewed as a unique ingredient, carob has much to offer.
+In my opinion, the best use for carob is not in recipes where it is asked to stand in for something else, but in those designed to showcase its unique flavor.
+Carob-based “chocolate” desserts inevitably lead to disappointment.
+When viewed as a unique ingredient, carob has much to offer.